wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede.md

 ## Totem Table

-In local cultures the bat is a symbol of ...
+In local cultures this beast is a symbol of ...

 1. Death
 1. Cicle of life